x

 4. Recruit the respondents

 There are tons of free and paid ways how you can recruit people for your usability test.
-All you have to do is provide the respondents with a link to the study.
+All you have to do is provide the respondents with a link to the study and they can do remote testing.
 It can be sent in an email newsletter or shared using social media.
 Make sure to target channels where you can find your target audience.

 Online usability testing tools also offer many ways to make the recruiting process easier.
 For example, UXtweak provides a handy Onsite Recruiting Widget to help you recruit people directly from your website.